mamasha/f-storage/readme.md

 - A Database connection is reused
 - On server side life span of objects is as application life span
 - On client life span of objects is as a request life span

-### Protocol

-- Requests and responses are transferred as json
-- Each request type has its own protocol
-- File content is transferred as binary stream

 ### Coding convention